Cynisca of Sparta – First Female Olympic Champion of Ancient Greece – 396 B.C.

 Spartan women wrestling., fresco, 1835-36.
 Villa Patt, Sedico, North Italy.

-If you were born a woman in ancient Greece, Sparta was the place to be, unlike their counterparts of Athens, Sparta, when it came to women, was positively radical.
+If you were born a woman in ancient Greece, Sparta was the place to be.

 Spartan women, some of the most unique women of ancient Greece, had more freedom and were usually better educated than women elsewhere in the ancient Greek world, the thought being, that an educated women would produce strong, intelligent children.